fabianegli/singlecell_proteomics/README.md

+**NB: This repository aims to provide everything needed to rerun the original Jupyter notebook.
+However, it comes without the guarantee - implied or expressed - that the information in this repository is sufficient to reproduce the rusults perfectly.
-**NB: This is repository aims to provide everything needed to rerun the original Jupyter notebook.
-I am not connected to the [Theis Lab](https://github.com/theislab) and work on this repository in my free time.
-There is not guarantee - implied or expressed - that this repository will allow a perfect reproduction of the results.**
+I am not connected to the [Theis Lab](https://github.com/theislab) and work on this repository in my free time.**

 # Single-cell proteomics analysis in Python